Joelmillr/implementing-linear-regression/README.md

 # implementing linear regression
- Intro to linear regression
+<br>Intro to linear regression
-Comparing OLS and LAD loss functions
+<br>Comparing OLS and LAD loss functions

 ## Outline
 For this assignment, we will examine some data representing possums in Australia and New Guinea.
 The data frame contains 46 observations on the following 6 variables: